povilaskarvelis/DataViz/README.md

 # daboxplot.m

-A lightweight function for visualizing data using boxplots - an alternative to the cumbersome and not very pretty built-in Matlab boxplot.
+A lightweight function for visualizing 2-level factorial data (conditions x groups) using boxplots - something that the built-in Matlab boxplot cannot do.

-- Loves 2-level factorial data (multiple gorups and conditions), but accepts one-factor data also
+- Created for 2-level factorial data, but loves one-factor data also
 - Easily customizable for emphasizing data features and maximizing readability
-- Does not require the groups/conditions to have the same number of data points
+- Does not require groups/conditions to have the same number of data points
 - Can handle different input types (cell or numeric array)
 - Exports many handles for further customization
 - Neat